IvanDF/icon-builder/README.md

     <img src="./assets/ui-preview.png" alt="SVG Exporter UI Preview" width="350" />
 </div>

-**Icon Builder** is a Figma plugin that helps you turn your frames, components, or instances into reusable components.
+**Icon Builder** is a Figma plugin that helps you turn your frames, components, or instances into reusable React components.
 Whether you're working with React or adding animations with [Framer Motion](https://www.framer.com/motion/), Icon Builder makes the process smooth and efficient.
 And hey, we're just getting started—future updates will bring support for even more frameworks!

 ---